Programmes - Faculty of Humanities, first year of the undergraduate course

 • Apuleius, Metamorfosi

-A reading, even partial, of one of the following works may be useful as a starting point for interpretative reflection:
+The reading, even in part, of one of the following works will also be appreciated in order to draw from it some points for interpretative reflection:

 • G. B. Conte, Il genere e i suoi confini, Garzanti 1984